 As it is the case for all gadgets and power tools, the features on offer often sell the product, but as a cautious buyer, you need to understand what are the most important features to look for when buying a chain saw.

-Later on this article we have listed the most popular buzz words and common features with description.
+Later on in this article, we have listed the most popular buzzwords and common features with descriptions.
 We hope this list can help your research and find your way around these technical terms.
-Scroll down to see this list now.

 The maintenance aspect of buying and owning a chainsaw is equally important.